npiesco/absurder-sql/TRANSACTION_SUPPORT.md

 - sync() is async and may take time for large datasets
 - Frequent sync() calls can impact performance
 - Batch operations when possible
+- **queueWrite() overhead** ✨ NEW:
+  - Additional latency from BroadcastChannel communication
+  - Leader must process and acknowledge each request
+  - Not suitable for high-frequency writes (prefer direct leader execution)
+  - Best for occasional writes from follower tabs

 ## 🧪 Testing